 • whether mortgage loan insurance is required and the premium payable.

-The lender usually calculates interest on housing loans daily or on a particular day in each month (monthly rests) or, rarely, quarter (quarterly rests).
-The borrower usually pays principal and interest by corresponding monthly or quarterly instalments.
-Some lenders allow fortnightly repayments.
+The lender usually calculates interest on home loans daily or on a particular day in each month (monthly rests) or, rarely, each quarter (quarterly rests).
+Usually, the borrower repays the principal loan amount and the interest in corresponding monthly or quarterly instalments.
+Some lenders allow repayments to be made fortnightly.
 Usually, the more frequent the rests and the instalments, the cheaper the loan.
-Repaying the loan by fortnightly instalments in advance (not in arrear) can significantly reduce the cost of the loan.
+Repaying the loan by fortnightly instalments in advance (not in arrears) can significantly reduce the cost of the loan.
 Interest savings can be considerable if you accelerate your repayments.

 Lenders decide how much to lend by considering:

 • the proportion of the price that the borrower pays (the borrower’s equity);